KngCd/KngCd/README.md

 ### 👨‍💻 About Me:
 - 🌱 I’m currently learning VILT stack.
-- 🚀 I’m passionate about software testing, troubleshooting, and networking.
+- 🚀 I’m very curious about software testing, troubleshooting, and networking.
 - 📫 How to reach me: panaligankingcedrick@gmail.com.

 ### 🛠️ Technologies & Tools: